13 Tips About Retropie That Will Impress Your Friends

 With old games, it’s not always possible to save when you want.

-At this time, it was the classic way to manage save games.
+Back in the day, it was the classic way to manage save games.

 You may need to achieve a checkpoint or finish a level before saving.